Universal USB Installer - Boot from USB

 Yes, Secure Boot is supported from USB with UUI.
 Simply select "VTOYEFI" and then the option to "Enroll_This_Key_In_MokManager.cer" during startup.

-Requirements to Create a Live Bootable USB flash drive
+Essentials to Create Bootable USB Drives

-• Universal-USB-Installer-2.0.2.0.exe to make the bootable USB drive.
+• Universal-USB-Installer-2.0.2.5.exe toolkit to make a bootable USB drive.

-• A running Windows 11, 10, 8, 7 Operating System.
+• Windows 11, 10, 8, 7 operating system (or Linux with WINE)

 • Computer with a system BIOS/UEFI that can boot from USB.